Blast Your Way to Quicker, Cheaper Bacterial Transformations

 If you want a more efficient, cheaper way to do bacterial transformation, if using a small DIY cannon to create a shockwave that forces bacteria to take up DNA from its surroundings sounds like your type of fun (if not, why not?!), you are definitely going to like this article.

 In a study published in 2011, Dipshikha Chakravortty et al (Prakash et al., Anal Biochem., 419, 292-01) described a small, novel device for bacterial transformation.
-It was 30 centimeters long, a few centimeters across and consisted of a plastic tube lined with explosives (yes, explosives).
+It was 30 centimeters long, a few centimeters across, and consisted of a plastic tube lined with explosives (yes, explosives).

-One end was wired with an electronically-controlled spark-plug detonator, and the other open end aimed at a reservoir containing a suspension of bacteria and DNA.
 In effect, this was a homemade, miniaturized cannon that created a controlled explosion to deliver a shockwave that propagates into the bacterial-DNA soup below.
 Nice.

 How can this facilitate bacterial transformation?